pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-03-24-penne-meat.markdown

 - broil
 - breadcrumbs
 - panko
 Description: This ground <a href="/misc/meat">meat</a> and penne baked casserole was my go to for feeding a crowd during my running club pasta parties in college.
 They're really easy to make a day ahead, and simply just reheat in the pan on the day of your event.
-Feel free to mix in some chopped <a href="/misc/veggies#spinach-fresh">spinach</a> as well, or serve with a side of roasted <a href="/misc/veggies#broccoli">broccoli</a>, such as my <a href="running-club-broccoli">Running Club Broccoli</a>
+Feel free to mix in some chopped <a href="/misc/veggies#spinach-fresh">spinach</a> as well, or serve with a side of roasted <a href="/misc/veggies#broccoli">broccoli</a>, such as my <a href="/recipes/running-club-broccoli">Running Club Broccoli</a>
 Instructions:
 - Preheat the oven to 375F.
 Spray 9x13in pan with cooking spray